mathieucarbou/tic-tac-toe/README.md

 __AppDirect__

 * App link: https://www.appdirect.com/apps/31131 (i do not know why but this link it not public.I must loging to access it)
-* All AppDirect specific work has been centralized in `AppDirectResource` plus some other classes to manage OAuth in Jersey
+* All AppDirect specific work has been centralized in `AppDirectResource` plus some other classes to manage OAuth in Jersey (i.e. `ServiceBindings`)

 ## Important Notes